prpole/dissertation/chapter2/main.md

 History," in which he decried the appearance of sympathetic and above all individualistic animal characters in the fiction of the day.
-Burroughs claimed that all animal behavior is entirely instinctual, and that the imputation of reason and learned behavior in individual animals on which these animal fictions relied constituted nature-fakery.
+Burroughs claimed that all animal behavior is entirely instinctual, and that the imputation of reason and learned behavior to individual animals, a premise on which he claimed these animal fictions relied, constituted nature-fakery.
 To Burroughs, the non-human animal is entirely mechanistic, an automaton driven by pure instinct.
-For his part, Roosevelt leveled petty complaints against *White Fang*: he saw fakery in the claim that a lynx could kill a dog (a claim, incidentally, which does not appear in *White Fang*, as London would later point out) and that a bull dog could beat a wolf dog in a fight.[@london_other_1910]
+For his part, Roosevelt leveled petty complaints against *White Fang*: he saw fakery in the claim that a lynx could kill a dog (a claim, incidentally, which does not appear in *White Fang*, as London would later point out) and that a bull dog could beat a wolf dog in a fight.[@london_other_1910] Narrating a theory of species brought London to a fight of his own---one which he did not necessarily relish---about the degree of determinism and universalization implied by the species concept.

 When these critiques began to appear, London did his best to keep out of it.
 As he wrote several years later of the incident in an essay called "The Other